Skip to Content

 As mundane and repetitive tasks get automated, new types of jobs requiring more complex cognitive skills are emerging.
 However, many organizations are trying to bolt on AI to existing ways of working rather than rethinking their operating models from the ground up.

-Those who transform their operating models to be more data-driven, product-focused, and ecosystem-enabled will be
+Those who transform their operating models to be more data-driven, product-focused, and ecosystem-

 Reskill, Revive, and Reign: Forging the Augmented Workforce of Tomorrow Read more